Eduardo Nunez vs. Emanuel Navarrete odds, prediction, time: Proven boxing expert reveals picks

 Navarrete, 31, has won world championships in three divisions.
 He held the WBO junior featherweight crown from 2018 to 2020, the WBO featherweight crown from 2020 to 2023 and the WBO junior lightweight championship since defeating Liam Wilson by TKO in the ninth round of their scheduled 12-round bout in February 2023.
 In 43 career fights, Navarrete is 39-2 with one draw and one no contest.
 He has 32 wins by knockout.
 See the rest of Nagel's bets here.

-Trade the fight with the Kalshi bonus code CBSSPORTS and get a $10 cash bonus after making $10 in trades:
+Trade the fight with the Kalshi promo code CBSSPORTS and get a $10 cash bonus after making $10 in trades:

 How to make Eduardo Nunez vs. Emanuel Navarrete picks